Machian Gravity: A mathematical formulation for Mach's Principle: Testing the theory against observations

+However, under Machian gravity theory the gravitational field is given by Eq.~\ref{eq:Gravfield}.
+Therefore, effectively the term on the right hand side of the equation would behave as the dynamic mass of the cluster, or

-Here we have considered $K$ to be of the form given in Eq.~\ref{eq:Kform}.
-However, a detailed study is shown in~\cite{das2023aaspects}.
-The best-fit value of $\sqrt{M_c}$ and $\lambda^{-1}$ are calculated for each of the clusters shown in Fig.~\ref{clusterdata} through MCMC analysis.
-We have also shown the distribution of these two parameters for each of the galaxy clusters in the figure.
-The yellow dot-dashed line in the plots show $M_b(r)\left[1+K\left( 1-\exp(-\lambda r)\left(1+\lambda r\right)\right)\right]$ quantity.
-It can be seen that it matches with the solid red line, which essentially gives the right-hand side of the Eq.~\ref{eq:M_N}.
-So we don't require any additional dark matter components.
-The black dashed curve shows the same quantity for an average value of $\sqrt{M_c}$ and $\lambda^{-1}$ calculated from 106 clusters given in~\cite{reiprich2003cosmological}.
+Here we have considered $K$ to be of the form given in Eq.~\ref{eq:Kform}, i.e. $K=\left(\sqrt{\frac{M_c}{M_b(r)}} -1 \right)$.
+However, there is no strong reason for $K$ to behave like this.
+A detailed study is shown in~\cite{das2023aspects5} and is beyond the scope of this article.
+We have calculated the best-fit values of the parameter $\sqrt{M_c}$ and $\lambda^{-1}$ for each of the clusters through MCMC analysis.
+In Fig.~\ref{clusterdata} we have shown the results from our analysis.
+The yellow dot-dashed line in the plots show the quantity $M_b(r)\left[1+K\left( 1-\exp(-\lambda r)\left(1+\lambda r\right)\right)\right]$.
+It can be seen that it matches with the solid red line, which shows the Newtonian dynamic mass profile of the cluster calculated using Eq.~\ref{eq:M_N1}.
+Therefore, we don't require any additional dark matter components.
+We have also shown the distribution of these two parameters from our MCMC analysis for each of the galaxy clusters in the figure.
 The values of different parameters are shown in the Table~\ref{tab:clusterProperties}.
+The background mass distribution in every cluster is different.
+Therefore, there is no reason for the best fit values of the parameters to be similar.
+However, we have also calculated the best-fit values of parameters $\sqrt{M_c}$ and $\lambda^{-1}$ by running a MCMC on all the 106 clusters given in~\cite{reiprich2003cosmological}.
+The black dashed curve in each of the plot shows the fitting using these bestfit values of $\sqrt{M_c}$ and $\lambda^{-1}$ from the full data set.
+We can see that even with these common values of the parameters the fitting to the clusters are remarkably good.